mwyoung/mwyoung.github.io/_includes/ros-instructions.md

 could be in a bash script with sleep timers.

 ### Streaming video
-First, check the camera with `vcgencmd get_camera`, and then the command `raspistill -o file.jpg` to be able to test the camera.
-To view the image (even over ssh when using `ssh -x`), use `xdg-open file.jpg`.
+First, check the camera with `vcgencmd get_camera`, and then run the command `raspistill -o file.jpg` to be able to test the camera.
+To view the image (even over ssh when using `ssh -X`), use `xdg-open file.jpg`.

 The command (on the raspberry pi)
 `raspivid -fps 20 -w 1280 -h 720 -vf -hf -t 0 -o - | nc -l -p 5000`